The-AnonymousCoder/PSO-QIM/Reproduce_step-by-step-instructions.md

 Step-by-Step Reproduction Instructions

-Watermark Embedding and Extraction
-  Run the sdwt_embed_pso.m script to embed a watermark into vector geographical data.
-  Run the sdwt_extract_TS.m script to extract the embedded watermark.

 Fig. 11.
-The Negative Probability improvement effects of PSO Run the sdwt_embed_check.m file to embed the watermark without PSO.
+The Negative Probability improvement effects of PSO Run the sdwt_embed_pso.m file to embed the watermark using PSO.
-  Run the sdwt_embed_pso.m file to embed the watermark using PSO.
   The output will display the negative probability effects of PSO, which you can use for Figure 11.